PopularDemand/WebDev101-API/public/assets/lessons/wd101/css-basics.md

   - To select all elements of a given type, the selector must be the element's tag name with no brackets, e.g., `a` or `p`
   - To select all elements of a custom class attribute, prepend the class name with a `.`, e.g., `.red-text` or `.text-center`
   - To select the *hopefully* one element of a given id, prepend the custom id with a `#`, e.g., `#page-title` or `#sidebar`
+  - You can even select elements *relative* to other elements.
+[Check it out](https://www.w3schools.com/cssref/css_selectors.asp)

 2. **Open Curly Brace**